-When we go to a temple there are simple procedures and practices that we follow, some that we see our parents, grandparents and others do and we follow them without questioning them.
+When we go to a hindu temple there are simple procedures and practices that we follow, some that we see our parents, grandparents and others do and we follow them without questioning them.
 After all if you were to question, there is no reason that you will get the right or accurate answer.
 What are the general practices that we follow and let us evaluate the reason and meaning behind those practices.

 1. Taking off our footwear and washing our legs and hands before entering the temple premises: The Gods are Supreme Beings and by taking off our footwear, we remove the negativity outside the sacred premises and also accept the vulnerability and the smallness of our being and existence in front of the Lord.
 We go naked feet all over the temple to show our mark of respect and humbleness.
 The richest of the rich and the poorest of the poor, all do the same.
 Washing the feet and hands before entering the premises is recommended to wash away the negativity the we may have accumulated.

 2. Ringing the bell and prostrating before the Lord: We announce our presence by ringing the bell.
 It is also believed that the Lord who is resting is made aware of our presence when the bells are rung.
 Ringing the metal bell also dispels the negative forces who are made to know that there is a positive, super positive presence in the temple and all is well with the world.
 The Dark Forces fear each time the bell is rung that gives our positive sound energy.
 The ringing of the bell produces what is regarded as an auspicious sound.
 It produces the sound Om , the universal name of the Lord.
 There should be auspiciousness within and without, to gain the vision of the Lord who is all-auspiciousness.
 Prostrating before the Lord marks our humility and the recognition of his Supremacy.